tsljgj/anlp-fall2025-hw2/README.md

 ### Grading

 The following points (max.
 100 points) are derived from the results and your report.
-See course grading policy.
+See course grading policy.[^4]

 - **Submit data** (15 points): submit testing/training data of your creation.
 - **Submit code** (15 points): submit your code for preprocessing and model development in the form of a GitHub repo.
 We may not necessarily run your code, but we will look at it.
 So please ensure that it contains up-to-date code with a README file outlining the steps to run it.
 - **Results** (30 points): points based on your system's performance on our private test set.
-20 points based on your performance using our metrics, plus up to 10 points based on level of performance relative to other submissions from the class.
+20 points based on your performance using our metrics[^5], plus up to 10 points based on level of performance relative to other submissions from the class.
 - **Report**: below points are awarded based on your report.
   - **Data creation** (10 points): clearly describe how you created your data.
 Please include the following details:
     - How did you compile your knowledge resource, and how did you decide which documents to include?